ScPoEcon/ScPoEconometrics/README.md

 This is the git repo for the UG Econometrics book taught to 2nd year students at SciencesPo.

+**Slides?** If you are looking for the slides, they are in the [ScPoEconometrics-Slides](https://github.com/ScPoEcon/ScPoEconometrics-Slides) repo.

 ## Contents

 1. [Status](#status)